-- The short-term outlook for upland cotton prices is for a continuation in the mid 70-cent range per pound.
+The short-term outlook for upland cotton prices is for a continuation in the mid 70-cent range per pound, according to Jarral Neeper, president and chief executive officer of the Calcot marketing cooperative based in Bakersfield, Calif.

-- Putting a lid on cotton prices includes enormous world stocks in the 76-million-bale range which represents a stocks-to-use ratio of 71 percent, the highest level since 1960.
+“Even more troubling from the supply and demand perspective are enormous world stocks in the 76-million-bale range,” Neeper explained.
+“This represents a stocks-to-use ratio of 71 percent; the highest level since 1960.”

 Calcot paid record dividends to its members last year (2010-2011 marketing year).
 The second highest returns in the co-op’s history for upland cotton and the third highest for Pima cotton were paid this year (2011-2012).